 Serial ATA is a storage interface that is compliant with SATA 1.0a specification.
-With speed of up to 3Gbps, it improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.
-The system board supports RAID 0, RAID 1, RAID 5 and RAID 10.
+SATA 3.0 supports speed up to 6Gb/s while SATA 2.0 supports speed up to 3Gb/s.
+This improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.
+The board supports RAID 0/1/5/10.